shrinerb/shrine/doc/advantages.md

 Shrine doesn't come with a plug-and-play JavaScript solution for client-side uploads like Refile and Active Storage, but instead it adopts **[Uppy]**.
-Uppy is a modern JavaScript file upload library, which offers support for uploading to [AWS S3][AwsS3], to a [custom endpoint][XHRUpload], or even to a [resumable endpoint][Tus].
-It comes with a set of UI components, ranging from a simple [status bar][StatusBar] to a full-featured [dashboard][Dashboard].
+Uppy is a modern JavaScript file upload library, which offers support for uploading to [AWS S3][Uppy AwsS3], to a [custom endpoint][Uppy XHRUpload], or even to a [resumable endpoint][Uppy Tus].
+It comes with a set of UI components, ranging from a simple [status bar][Uppy StatusBar] to a full-featured [dashboard][Uppy Dashboard].
 Since Uppy is maintained by the wide JavaScript community, it's generally a better choice than any homegrown solution.

 Shrine provides Rack components for uploads that integrate nicely with Uppy.
 So, whether you want Uppy to upload directly [to your app][upload_endpoint], or